NARBOROUGH & PENTNEY TO SWAFFHAM

 Bridge MTD 2348

-MTD stood for Middleton Towers Dereham
+MTD stood for Middleton Towers, Dereham

 The track bed remains in parts but is very overgrown.
 I found access relatively easy, but walking far from the bridge abutment was difficult as this part was so dense.

-Narborough Railway Walk
+Narborough Railway Walk.

 Narborough Railway Walk Bridge

-Thanks to an email from Ivan Staines, who contacted me and provided valuable information about the bridges along the Narborough railway walk and other bridges up to the Swaffham raceway.
+Thanks to an email from Ivan Staines, who shared insights about the bridges along the Narborough railway walk and others up to Swaffham Raceway, I learned that the structure known locally as the "Cattle Arch" was used by farmers to redirect cattle back to the farm.

 Upon leaving the wooded area, the path becomes overgrown and difficult to navigate.
 It's advisable to proceed with caution as the track bed becomes exceedingly dense and eventually leads to a farm track where no further trace of the path can be found.